Skip to main content

 After posting the count, the book stock matches the counted stock.

-Start a stock count
+How to open a stock count

 • Main storage